dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 ## Related data and serialization

-Because EF Core will automatically fix-up navigation properties, you can end up with cycles in your object graph.
+Because EF Core automatically does fix-up of navigation properties, you can end up with cycles in your object graph.
 For example, loading a blog and its related posts will result in a blog object that references a collection of posts.
 Each of those posts will have a reference back to the blog.

-Some serialization frameworks do not allow such cycles.
-For example, Json.NET will throw the following exception if a cycle is encountered.
+Some serialization frameworks don't allow such cycles.
+For example, Json.NET will throw the following exception if a cycle is found.

 > Newtonsoft.Json.JsonSerializationException: Self referencing loop detected for property 'Blog' with type 'MyApplication.Models.Blog'.

-If you are using ASP.NET Core, you can configure Json.NET to ignore cycles that it finds in the object graph.
-This is done in the `ConfigureServices(...)` method in `Startup.cs`.
+If you're using ASP.NET Core, you can configure Json.NET to ignore cycles that it finds in the object graph.
+This configuration is done in the `ConfigureServices(...)` method in `Startup.cs`.

 ```csharp
 public void ConfigureServices(IServiceCollection services)